ubaldot/vim-markdown-extras/README.md

 # vim-markdown-extras

-This plugin adds some spice to the bundled `ft-markdown-plugin`, such as:
+This plugin adds some spice to the bundled [vim-markdown][3], such as:

 - Easy toggle italic, bold, strike-through, code delimiters,
 - Easy to add/jump/remove/preview links,